Time to

 Consider that this may be the first time this person shares this, which can be overwhelming.
 Do not judge or take anything personally.
 They might not want to look for solutions right now.
 Just reassure them that help is there and openly listen to their feelings.

-To learn more about open conversations, supporting others and looking after yourself when doing so, read our ‘supporting others with their mental health’ and ‘talking about your mental health’ resources.
+To learn more about how you can start talking about your own mental health and how you can help support others with theirs, read our ‘supporting others with their mental health’ and ‘talking about your mental health’ resources.

 Create space for work conversations: Organise a coffee morning, group chat or a walk with work colleagues to talk and connect.
+Opening up can feel easier whilst on a walk, as less eye contact can make being vulnerable less intimidating.
 Encourage open discussions about topics they might find difficult to start, like stress, friendships or even financial worries, but make sure they’re comfortable talking.

-Leave a message of hope and donation to help us create safe, non-judgemental spaces where people can meet regularly with others, share their personal experiences and create supportive networks.
+Donate to Change Mental Health today to help us create safe, non-judgmental spaces where people can meet, share their personal experiences and create supportive networks.

 You can also make a difference by requesting support cards from us to display on local noticeboards, spreading awareness and helping more people connect with mental health resources.